gchq/sleeper/docs/02-deployment-guide.md

 the jar files need to be uploaded to an S3 bucket, and some Docker images need to be uploaded to an ECR repository.

+These instructions will assume you're using a development environment, so see [dev guide](09-dev-guide.md) for how to set that up.

 #### Upload the Docker images to ECR

 There are potentially three ECR images that need to be created and pushed